TaitoUnited/taito-cli/README.md

 Secret naming convention is secret_name.property_name[/namespace]:generation_method*.
 For example:

+* *silicon-valley-prod-basic-auth.auth:htpasswd*: User credentials for basic authentication.
+Use `htpasswd-plain` instead of `htpasswd` if you want to store the passwords in plain text (e.g. for development purposes).
 * *silicon-valley-prod-twilio.apikey:manual*: API key for external Twilio service for sending sms messages.
 The token is asked from user during the environment creation and secret rotation process.
 * *silicon_valley_prod-db-app.password:random*: A randomly generated database password for silicon valley production database (named silicon_valley_prod) to be used by application.
 * *silicon_valley_prod-db-mgr.password/devops:random*: A randomly generated database password for silicon valley production database (named silicon_valley_prod) to be in managing the database (for CI/CD, etc).
 It is saved to devops namespace as it is not required by the application.
-* *gcloud-cloudsql-proxy.key:copy/devops*: A token for external google-cloudsql service that acts as a database proxy.
+* *cloudsql-gserviceaccount.key:copy/devops*: A token for external google-cloudsql service that acts as a database proxy.
 Token is copied from devops namespace to this one.
 * *github-buildbot.token:read/devops*: A token to access GitHub when making a release.
 Token is read from devops namespace, but need not be saved as it is only needed by CI/CD during build.

 Responsibilities of the current default plugins: